Tecbot3158/TecbotResources/README.md

 to share our code with others and launch any issues that may arise with the code!

+* Note: Some parts of the code were extracted from previous WPILib code *
+* which is not present in this season, the WPILib License file is in the *
+* project root and does not apply to all files *

 # Resources
 <a href="http://www.revrobotics.com/content/sw/max/sdk/SPARK-MAX-SDK-v1.5.1.zip">SparkMax libraries</a>